Usage¶

 Global Hotkeys¶

-A typical use of QuickTile’s hotkeys is as follows:
+A typical use of QuickTile’s hotkeys is:

-Focus the window you want to tile
+Focus the window you want to tile (eg. with Alt + Tab)

-Hold the modifiers defined in ModMask (Ctrl + Alt by default).
+Hold the modifiers defined in ModMask (Ctrl Alt by default).

 See the Command Reference section for a listing of default keybindings and what

-they do, or run quicktile --show-bindings
+they do, or run quicktile --show-actions

 Command-Line Invocation¶